nshams365/logs-analysis/README.md

 $ vagrant ssh
 ```
 ### Loading the database
-Step 1. unzip the zip file with the command:
+Step 1.
+Unzip the zip file with the command
 ```bash
 $ unzip newsdata.zip
 ```
 Step 2.
-Command to load the logs into the database:
+Command to load the logs into the database
 ```bash
 $ psql -d news -f newsdata.sql
 ```
 ### Running the reporting tool
-Following command will run the reporting tool:
+Following command will run the reporting tool
 ```bash
 $ python3 logs-analysis.py
 ```